Zamioculcas: Growth pattern

+Inflorescence

-The flowers are produced in a small bright yellow to brown or bronze spadix 5–7 cm long, partly hidden among the leaf bases; flowering is from mid summer to early autumn.
+The flowers are produced in a small, bright yellow to brown or bronze spadix 5–7 cm long and wrapped in a yellow-green spathe; the whole inflorescence is partly hidden among the branch bases.
+Flowering is from midsummer to early autumn.

+Leaves

-Zamioculcas zamiifolia contains an unusually high water contents of leaves (91%) and petioles (95%) and has an individual leaf longevity of at least six months, which may be the reason it can survive extremely well under interior low light levels for four months without water.
+Zamioculcas zamiifolia contains 91% water in the leaves, and 95% water in the petioles.
+It has an individual leaf longevity of at least six months, which may be the reason it can survive extremely well under interior low light levels for four months without water.

 Cultivation

+Temperature

 It may survive outdoors as long as the temperature does not fall below around 15 C; though best growth is between 18 and 26 C, while high temperatures give an increase in leaf production.
 In temperate regions, it is grown as a houseplant.
 Overwatering may destroy this plant through tuber rot.
-Bright, indirect light is best: some sun will be tolerated.
+Bright, indirect light is best; some sun will be tolerated.

+Propagation

-Zamioculcas zamiifolia may be propagated by leaf cuttings: typically, the lower ends of detached leaves are inserted into a moist gritty compost and the pot enclosed in a polythene bag.
-Though the leaves may well decay, succulent bulb-like structures should form in the compost and these may be potted up to produce new plants.
+Zamioculcas zamiifolia may be propagated by leaf cuttings: typically, the lower ends of detached leaves are inserted into a moist, gritty growing medium, and the pot is enclosed in a polythene bag.
+Though the leaves may well decay, succulent bulb-like structures should form in the bag, and these may be potted up to produce new plants.
 The process may take upwards of one year.
 The plant can also be propagated by division.

-The plant impresses especially by the thick, dark green, shiny leaves.
+Light

 Due to its strong green leaves, it is especially suitable for open, bright rooms.
+When grown indoors, the plant prefers bright indirect light but will tolerate low light conditions.
+However, lower light is not optimal for an extended period of time.
+Insufficient amounts of sunlight can result in leaves lengthening and/or falling off, yellowing (chlorosis), and generally uneven or disproportionate growth as the plant stretches towards a light source.
+When grown outdoors, Zamioculcas zamiifolia prefers part shade to full shade.

+Soil

+The substrate used must be well-drained and contain nutrients.
+It can be composed of a mixture of tanned ox manure, washed river sand and red earth (1:1:1).
+For indoor plants, use a well-drained potting soil mix.

+Water

+Zamioculcas zamiifolia roots are rhizomatous and have the ability to store moisture, thus aiding the plants in their drought resistance.
+The plants like regular waterings, but the soil should be allowed to dry out between waterings.

 Usage in traditional medicine

 Though little information is available, Z. zamiifolia is apparently used medicinally in the Mulanje District of Malawi and in the East Usambara mountains of Tanzania where juice from the leaves is used to treat earache.

-In Tanzania a poultice of bruised plant material from Z. zamiifolia is used as a treatment of the inflammatory condition known as "mshipa".
+In Tanzania, a poultice of bruised plant material from Z. zamiifolia is used as a treatment for the inflammatory condition known as "mshipa".

 Roots from Z. zamiifolia are used as a local application to treat ulceration by the Sukuma people in north-western Tanzania.